cat721/FLLab/README.md

   - test: some test scripts to test the web API, using **curl** to query and **jq** to parse JSON data.

+## Custom Docker Images Used in This Project

+  - fabric/sdk:0.1

+    used to start node.js sdk for hyperledger fabric, and to start our own web service.
+It is based on node image version 8.11.3

+  - fabirc/mysql:0.1

+    used to start mysql database.
+It is based on mysql image version 5.7.22

 ## Run the Network and Web Services

 1. Start the Fabric Network